kirchhausenlab/Cryosamba/README.md

 - Max frame gap: explained in the manuscript.
 We empirically set values of 3, 6 and 10 for data at voxel resolutions of 15.72Å, 7.86Å and 2.62Å, respectively.
 For different resolutions, try a reasonable value interpolated from the reference ones.
 - Number of iterations: for how many iterations the training session will run
 - Batch Size: number of data points passed at once to the GPUs.
 Higher number leads to faster training, but the whole batch might not fit into your GPU's memory, leading to **out-of-memory errors**.
-If you're getting these, try to decrease the batch size until they disappear.
+If you're getting these, try decreasing the batch size until they disappear.
 This number should be a multiple of two.

 The generated `train_config.json` file will contain all parameters for training the model.
 If you want to change other parameters, edit the `.json` file directly.
 In [advanced instructions](https://github.com/kirchhausenlab/Cryosamba/blob/main/advanced_instructions.md) we provide a full explanation of all config parameters.